MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 We won't uninstall these Company Portal versions, but we will remove them from the Microsoft Store and stop testing our service releases with them.

-If you continue to use an unsupported version of Window 10, your users won't get the latest security updates, new features, bug fixes, latency improvements, accessibility improvements, and performance investments.
+If you continue to use an unsupported version of Windows 10, your users won't get the latest security updates, new features, bug fixes, latency improvements, accessibility improvements, and performance investments.
 You won't be able to co-manage users by using System Center Configuration Manager and Intune.

 #### How can you prepare?